Policies and Procedures

 Use of Event Space

 The primary use of Clark University space is to support the activities of Clark faculty, staff, students and alumni.
 External groups are welcome on campus as space and services permit.
-The booking of external events at Clark is a source of revenue and therefore subject to room rental and service fees.
+The booking of external events at Clark University is welcome.
+External client meetins and events are subject to room rentals and service fees.
 Pricing is updated annually by the Events Planning Office.
 To obtain a quote, please contact us at 508-793-7471.

 Food and Beverage